BEIRUT (Reuters) - Iranian security forces arrested prominent human rights lawyer Nasrin Sotoudeh on Wednesday, her husband said in a Facebook post.

 Sotoudeh recently represented a number of women who have removed their headscarves, or hijab, in public to protest against Iran’s mandatory dress code for women, according to the Center for Human Rights in Iran, a New York-based advocacy group.

-(This version of the story was corrected to make clear Khandan gave no details of charges)
+(This version of the story corrects to make clear Khandan gave no details of charges)

 Reporting By Babak Dehghanpisheh; Editing by Matthew Mpoke Bigg